xh/hoist-react/README.md

 + Source: <https://github.com/mobxjs/mobx>

-MobX is an essential building block of Hoist React, providing an application state management solution with "smart' reactivity, tight integration with React Components, and a general API for reactive programming that extends beyond Components.
+MobX is an essential building block of Hoist React, providing an application state management solution with "smart" reactivity, tight integration with React Components, and a general API for reactive programming that extends beyond Components.
 Please review and familiarize yourself with the MobX documentation to make the best use of Hoist React.